nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 # ES6 Rest Operator vs ES5 the arguments object.

 ## Rest opeartor (ES6)
-Rest opertor ... must be at the last position.
+The rest opertor ... must be at the last position.
+The rest parameter syntax allows a function to accept unlimited arguments as an array.
 ```javascript
 // in ES6, you use "..." rest operator and followed by variable name you want.
 function sum(a,b,...theArgs)  {  console.log(theArgs); }